-Other Requirements and Restrictions

-Any event, demonstration, meeting, assembly, or expressive activity, as well as any persons in attendance, must comply with the following requirements and restrictions.

-Reasonable Access: The University is required by law to provide and maintain reasonable access to, and exit from, any office, classroom, laboratory, or building.
-This access must not be obstructed at any time.
-Vehicular and pedestrian traffic cannot be impeded by demonstrations or gatherings.

-Normal Operations: The normal operations of the University (classes, scheduled meetings, events, ceremonies, or other educational purposes) must not be interfered with or disrupted.

-Picketing: Picketing in an orderly manner in public or student forums is permitted in accordance with this Policy.
-Such activities should not become disruptive to University operations, nor should they impede access.
-Picketing is not permitted inside campus buildings or other non-public areas.

-Symbolic Protest: Displaying a sign, gesturing, wearing symbolic clothing, or otherwise protesting silently is permissible unless it is a disruptive activity or impedes access to facilities.
-In addition, such acts should not block the audience’s view or prevent the audience from being able to pay attention to a lawful assembly and/or an official University event.

-Noise-Making: sustained or repeated noise made in a manner that substantially interferes with another speaker’s ability to communicate their message is not permitted.
-Noise levels should not interfere with classes, meetings, or activities in progress or the privacy of residence hall students.
+To the extent practicable and consistent with this Policy and normal campus operations, the University will not remove chalking that is compliant with this Policy until the last date of the publicized event has passed.
+The University reserves the right to remove any chalking that is not consistent with this or other University policies.

+Unsafe Items

-Unsafe Items: The display of firearms or weapons and the illegal possession of firearms or weapons, as well as the possession of torches or other items with an open flame greater than one inch, sticks, poles, shields or other items that may be used to cause injury are not permitted.
+The display of firearms or weapons and the illegal possession of firearms or weapons, as well as the possession of torches or other items with an open flame greater than one inch, sticks, poles, shields, or other items that may be used to cause injury are not permitted.
 Persons may carry signs or flags as long as those signs or flags are not attached to a stick or pole.
 In addition, depending upon the event and its location, the University may have additional restrictions that limit the possession of other items.

-For public safety concerns and to avoid damage to property, the following are not allowed on campus without the prior approval of the Lory Student Center Event Planning Services (for the LSC Plaza) or Facilities Management: wires, rope, chains, slacklines, poles, sticks and any other object that might injure oneself or others; unauthorized signage or displays; and graffiti.
+For public safety concerns and to avoid damage to property, the following are not allowed on campus without the prior approval of the LSC Event Planning Services (for the LSC Plaza) or Facilities Management: wires, rope, chains, slacklines, poles, sticks and any other object that might injure oneself or others; unauthorized signage or displays; and graffiti.
 Violators may be charged for the costs of removal and property damage.

-Force or Violence: Any attempt to impede, impair, or interfere with the orderly operations of the University, including official University events or other lawful assemblies, by the threat or use of force or violence is not permissible.
+Force or Violence: Any attempt to impede, impair, or interfere with the orderly operations of the University, including Official University Events or other lawful assemblies, by the threat or use of force or violence is not permissible.

 Damage to Property: Any damage to University or personal property in the course of, or as a result of, an expressive activity is prohibited.
 Care should be taken to ensure that University and personal property is not damaged or destroyed.
-This includes the campus lawns, shrubs, and trees.
+This includes the campus lawns, shrubs, trees, and other landscaping.